All around the country, the economic effects of the COVID-19 crisis is hitting nonprofit advocacy organizations hard.

-Within our Diabetes Community, some organizations are feeling the pain with forced furloughs, salary reductions, program cuts, and more.
+Within our Diabetes Community, multiple organizations are feeling the pain with forced furloughs, program cuts, and more.
 Here’s what we know so far.

 “The global pandemic has affected nearly every business and organization in the nation, and JDRF is not immune.
 As a result of the need for (physical) distancing, and our commitment to the safety of our employees and all members of the T1D community, we have canceled all our in-person events, resulting in a reduction of revenue.
 As a result, we cut operating expenses.”

-JDRF’s first move was to ask its executive leadership to take a 20 percent pay reduction, and all other employees were initially cut back to a 4-day work week.
+JDRF’s first move in spring was to ask its executive leadership to take a 20 percent pay reduction, and all other employees were initially cut back to a 4-day workweek.

 “Unfortunately, those measures were not enough, and we’ve made the painful decision to furlough some JDRF employees for two to three months,” the organization now states.

-Located in the California Bay Area, the 9-year-old organization known as CarbDM has announced it is unable to continue operating as a result of the pandemic and is closing down effective June 30, 2020.
-Founded in 2011 by D-Mom Tamar Sofer-Geri, whose daughter was diagnosed as a child, the organization has held hundreds of in-person programs through the years, including its signature mingling and educational events like ‘Coffee and Carbs.’
+Founded in 2011 by D-Mom Tamar Sofer-Geri, whose daughter was diagnosed as a child, the organization held hundreds of in-person programs over the years, including its signature mingling and educational events “Coffee and Carbs.”

 “The global pandemic truly upended everything,” Samai says.
 “In early March, COVID-19 really began to impact our Bay Area community and the economy took a nosedive.”

-Despite transitioning to virtual events, the org saw corporate donations drop by 90 percent for one of its key forums that typically brought in 500+ people.
+Despite transitioning to virtual events, the org saw corporate donations drop by 90 percent for one of its key forums that typically brought in more than 500 people.

 “Whatever CarbDM might have lacked in infrastructure and funding, we absolutely made up for in heart and commitment,” she says.
 “And I know that these things will not change.”

-While those orgs have seen dramatic impacts, others are working to weather the storm.
+While the above orgs have seen dramatic effects, others are working to weather the storm.

 One example is TCOYD (Taking Control of Your Diabetes), which hosts diabetes education expos around the country.
-They have also shifted in-person events to online or future dates, but to date haven’t had to let go any staff, we’re told.
+The org has also shifted in-person events to online or future dates, but it currently hasn’t had to let go any staff, we’re told.

-Beyond Type 1, the Northern California-based advocacy powerhouse that is now working closely with JDRF, says they’re closely monitoring the situation but so far are not negatively impacted.
+Beyond Type 1, the Northern California-based advocacy powerhouse that’s now working closely with JDRF, says it’s closely monitoring the situation but hasn’t been negatively affected.

 “We are aware that COVID-19 has forced many organizations to make changes, us included… (but) because so much of the work we do to serve the community was already digital in nature, we were perhaps less directly impacted than many other entities,” CEO Thom Scher tells DiabetesMine.

-“Fortunately, we have not had to make broad staffing changes, though we have seen many other organizations forced to make hard choices to weather the ecosystem-wide decline in individual giving and the tremendous uncertainty around when, if, and how in-person events will resume,” Scher added.
+“Fortunately, we have not had to make broad staffing changes, though we have seen many other organizations forced to make hard choices to weather the ecosystem-wide decline in individual giving and the tremendous uncertainty around when, if, and how in-person events will resume,” Scher said in May.

-Even as some nonprofits are hit hard by the current crisis, good work continues as many collaborate in new ways to help the D-Community in these difficult times.
+Even as some nonprofits are hard-hit by the current crisis, good work continues as many collaborate in new ways to help the D-Community in these difficult times.